 - Heat 1 tablespoon of oil in a non-stick pan

 - Line the tofu in a single layer and cook on medium heat undisturbed for 5 mins.
 Then, carefully turn over with a silicone spatula and cook the other side for 5 mins.
 Note: It is important not to stir it, so the tofu browns well and does not break apart.

-- The ingredients I use to coat and marinade the tofu are more basic, so the tofu can be added to any dish of your choice.
-I love adding it to Thai curries, fried rice, soups and noodles.
+- The ingredients I use to coat and marinate the tofu are more basic, so the tofu can be added to any dish of your choice.
+I love adding it to Thai curries, fried rice, soups, and noodles.